In the near future, deaths in Minnesota will outnumber the births.

 Within the next three decades, for the first time in state history, more people will die in Minnesota than will be born here.
 When that happens, the report warned, the state will have to rely on migration from other states and other countries to keep the state's population growing.

 The numbers don't come as a surprise to the people who have been tracking the state population.
-Every year since 2001, Minnesota has lost more population than any other U.S. state.
-Those losses, however, have been countered by even greater numbers of new residents arriving from elsewhere.
+Every year since 2001, Minnesota has lost more of its population to other states than it has gained.

-Every year an average of 101,000 people move to Minnesota from another state and another 24,000 come from other countries.
+An average of 101,000 people move to Minnesota from other states every year and another 24,000 come from other countries.
 Every year, 113,000 people -- many of them young workers or recent college graduates -- move out.

 The report called on policymakers can figure out how to retain the residents that state has while encourage newcomers to migrate to Minnesota.